jklust/gamdpy/README.md

 - [ ] Use sympy to differentiate pair-potentials.
 Was implemented but a factor of 2 slower, is float64's sneaking in?
 - [ ] Add CPU support (can it be done as a decorator?)

-## Various tools/strategies we will use:
+## Various tools/strategies we will use
 - [PEP 8 – Style Guide for Python Code](https://peps.python.org/pep-0008/)
 - Git ( https://git-scm.com/doc, https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell ).
 - Sphinx ( https://www.sphinx-doc.org/ ) for documentation,